nicholasdille/dille.name/_posts/2005/2005-01-30-special-analysis.md

 tags:
   - Statistics
 ---
-In addition to the commonly known properties of a statistic, a special analysis of the data can be performed based on the type of the individual values:
+In addition to the commonly known properties of a statistic, a special analysis of the data can be performed based on the type of the individual values:<!--more-->

 ## Event Times